Williams Diagnosis Story

 How did your doctor tell you about the cancer?

-They ran a urine and blood test.
-Other than that, they just swabbed my nose and throat because of the mono, but the blood tests revealed everything.
+They ran a urine and checkup.
+Other than that, they just swabbed my nose and throat because of the mono, but the results revealed everything.

 Disbelief from the diagnosis and the shock was huge.
 I was also just really tired, though.
 I was in and out of a tired state at the ER.
 It was so weird.

-Those last few days, when I had been laying in bed, even with how sick I was considering my Bone Blood Test implications, I was still taking care of myself.
+Those last few days, when I lay in bed, even with how sick I was, considering my Bone implications, I was still taking care of myself.
 I was drinking water, trying to eat, sleeping, getting up to use the bathroom when needed, and using the opportunity to walk around for a minute.

 I felt lucky they caught it in the Laboratory Home Kit Bone Blood testing, but it was so unexpected because I was so healthy before.